uivlis/conditional-tokens/source/pm-scripts.md

 ## Configuration

-`conf/config.json`: Let's configure the pm-scripts use the `mnemonic` we used earlier to deploy the smart contracts.
+`conf/config.json`: Let's configure the pm-scripts using the `mnemonic` we used earlier to deploy the smart contracts.
 Also, make sure that the `collateralToken` is set to the deployed token.
 Finally, make sure that the `tradingDB` instance is pointed at an instance configured for your tournament.
 For example:

 ```js
 {